 EFT’s Folder Monitor Event Rule trigger is used to detect the creation, deletion, and renaming of files in a monitored folder and to perform Actions based on these triggers.
 You can use a Folder Monitor Rule to trigger when files are added to a folder using the network file system.
-When monitoring folders for files added to EFT via the FTP/S and HTTP/S protocols, use File Uploaded, File Downloaded, and other File System Events.
+When monitoring folders for files added to EFT via the FTP/S, SFTP, and HTTP/S protocols, use File Uploaded, File Downloaded, and other File System Events.
 Folder Monitor Rules are not fired for Events happening to folders, such as the addition, renaming, or removal of a folder; it only applies to file changes within the folder or subfolders.

 The Folder Monitor Rule can pass Unicode filenames to the Event Rule system, including the Advanced Workflow Engine, Custom Commands, text-based log files, and ARM.
 The Unicode filename will be saved in the auditing database, but the reporting tool cannot display Unicode filenames.